-In June 2001, the Performance Option Plan (the "Plan") was approved by the General Partner to grant options to purchase up to 450,000 Option Units of PAA to employees of the General Partner (see Note 4).
-All available options under the Plan have been issued (including 59,000 options issued during the first quarter of 2005).
+In June 2001, the Performance Option Plan (the "Plan") was approved by our General Partner to grant options to purchase up to 450,000 Option Units of PAA to employees of the General Partner (see Note 4).
+Substantially all available options under the Plan have been issued.
 The options were granted with a per unit exercise price of \$22, less 80% of any per unit distribution on an Option Unit from June 2001, until the date of exercise.
-As of May 16, 2005, the exercise price has been reduced to \$14.91 for distributions made since June 2001.
+As of August 12, 2005, the exercise price has been reduced to \$14.39 for distributions made since June 2001.